 - Open call for evidence published – Thursday 2nd February.
 Full details here.

-- Launch event – The Commission will be formally launched on Monday 6th March at the Royal Society in London between 6.00-7.30pm.
-Full details of the launch and how to attend will be available soon.
+- Launch event – The Commission was formally launched on Monday 6th March at the Royal Society in London.
+Full details of the launch are available here.